-We also provide the most comprehensive range of navigational products and services relied upon by mariners for their accuracy, authority and ease-of-use.
+We also provide the most comprehensive range of navigational products and services, relied upon by mariners for their accuracy, authority and ease-of-use.
 These include:

-- ADMIRALTY Vector Chart Service
+- ADMIRALTY Vector Chart Service (AVCS)

-- ADMIRALTY Digital Publications
+- ADMIRALTY Digital Publications (ADP)

-- Standard Navigational Charts
+- Standard Nautical Charts (SNCs)

-- Paper publications
+- Paper Nautical Publications